achongsBiz/cloudinary-demo/README.md

 # cloudinary-demo

 ## Introduction
-This is a VUE application that consumes the Cloudinary API.
+This is a VUE application that consumes the [Cloudinary API](https://cloudinary.com).
 It shows how to incorporate the image upload widget onto your application.

 ![screenshot](https://raw.githubusercontent.com/achongsBiz/readme-files/master/cloudinary-demo/flow.png)

 ## Registration
-1. Get a Cloudinary account.
+1. Sign up for a Cloudinary account.

 2. You will be assigned a "cloud name".
 This information is featured prominently in various places, but it's always on the top right corner when you log in.
 On the screenshot it's the value "dwinynet5."

-3. You need to create an upload preset.
-This information is under the Sections section > Upload.
+3. You need to create an unsigned upload preset.
+This information is under the Settings > Upload.
 Scroll to the Uploads Preset section and chose "Add upload preset".
 In the next page, **make sure the Signing Mode is "Unsigned"**.
+Save your new preset.
 You should now see an upload preset name.
 On the screenshot below it's "sxboyxik".

 ![screenshot](https://raw.githubusercontent.com/achongsBiz/readme-files/master/cloudinary-demo/setup.png)